 I love that the bag opens from the backside that allows you to comfortably throw the bag on the ground and reach for gear without fear of the bag tipping or getting gear wet.
 This bag is the perfect kit addition for any outdoor enthusiast looking to carry some gear high into rough conditions.

 Drones in Africa

-The latest drone from DJI is by far the most compact.
-As travelers when we saw the release we got super excited and now carry it with us on our travels.
+This compact drone from DJI is by far the most compact.
+When we saw the release, we got super excited and now carry it with us on our travels.
 It fits in the palm of your hand and takes up minimal space.
-The drone is capable of flying at speeds up to 43mph and it films in 4K.
-I also love the wide range of flights modes that the camera offers such as programmed flight paths and follow features.
+The drone is capable of flying at speeds up to 43mph, and its films in 4K.
+I also love the wide range of flight modes that the camera offers, such as programmed flight paths and follow features.
 It’s amazing how fast DJI has progressed the drone market.
 You can not beat the size and convenience of this drone!